AlbertSugi/Facility-Management-Services/README.md

 2. Import the attached SQL code to the SQL Query Browser <br/>
 3. Change the connection in the DB_Helper class:<br/>
    connection = DriverManager.getConnection(#Change codes here);
+4. Run the desired client in Client class.